Foreclosures During COVID-19

 Remember that this is a negotiation.
 If you do not like the terms your lender offers you, then you can call them back later and ask if they have decided to give you better terms.

 Probably not.
-If you signed a form that said you do not intend to ask for forbearance, you can still ask for forbearance under the CARES Act -- especially if you have lost your job or have less income than when you originally borrowed.
+If you signed a form that said you do not intend to ask for forbearance, you can still ask for forbearance under federal COVID-19 protections -- especially if you have lost your job or have less income than when you originally borrowed.

 For information on foreclosure rules in the time of COVID-19, see Foreclosure Prevention in Light of COVID-19 from Legal Aid of Northwest Texas and the North Central Texas Aging and Disability Center.
 It is mostly aimed at lawyers, but it could be helpful for anyone facing foreclosure who wants to know about COVID-19 protections.